 The newborn stage is full of learning moments, and swaddling is just one of them.

-It’s normal to take a little time to find what works best for you and your baby.
-As you grow more confident, swaddling can become a helpful part of your baby’s sleep routine.
+It’s normal to take time to figure out what works best for you and your baby.
+As you gain confidence, swaddling can become a simple and helpful part of your daily routine.

-And like many things in early motherhood, it’s often the simple techniques that make the biggest difference.
+And like many things in motherhood, it’s often the small adjustments that make the biggest difference.

 A Place To Empower Mamas With Incredible Products